Zelhorst92/MyPortfolio/README.md

 * ~~The ability to read the blog.~~
 * ~~The ability to comment/like or dislike on the blog.~~

 ## User Expectation
 * See relevant information about the site owner.
 * An overview of experience.
 * An overview of past projects.
 * Contact the site owner.
 * Buy services from site owner.
+* Get confirmation on buying a product.
+* View past buyorders.
 * ~~Comment on blog.~~

 [Back to top](#table-of-content)